Clapper DENIES Obama Ever Wiretapped Trump...Then He Gets BLASTED On Twitter! [VIDEO] | John Hawkins' Right Wing News

 — Ben Shapiro (@benshapiro) March 5, 2017

-Next, Conservative radio host Laura Ingraham also came out with an swipe to the man questionable character:
+Next, Conservative radio host Laura Ingraham also came out with a swipe to the man’s questionable character:

 Clapper was on @MeetThePress for entire seg. & @chucktodd didn’t ask him one Q abt his own lying to Congress. https://t.co/4R3Oa3EYby